As you ramp up your pipeline and have multiple sales conversations, you need a way to get more things done...

 My job is to get the marketplace to know me.
 Guess what?
 That’s your job, too.
 It’s impossible to be popular by being boring.
 In today’s attention economy, you’ve got to be the one to stir the pot, challenge the status quo and speak your mind.
 There are plenty of people scared to do so, which leaves the opportunity wide open for you.

 Let me be clear though, I’m not suggesting you troll people or degrade or insult your prospects.
 Controversy is simply something that gets attention and draws engagement.
 For you, it doesn’t have to be about religion or politics.
 Maybe it’s the industry norm for you.
 Whatever controversy you decide to create, just make sure it aligns with who you really are.
-Dont’ be fake
+Dont’ be fake about it.

 The world is full of fake people with lukewarm opinions.
 When you take a hot stance on something and are 100 percent real about it, the marketplace is refreshed that someone finally stood up for what they believe and said what needed to be said.